 (2015) DrPH, Community Health and Prevention, Drexel University

 (2001) MPH, Community Health, Temple University

-Appointment at the Baruch S. Blumberg Institute: Associate Professor of Public Health
+Appointment at the Baruch S. Blumberg Institute: Professor of Public Health

 Adjunct faculty, Jefferson Medical College

 Chair, Coalition Against Hepatitis in People of African Origin (CHIPO)